-from providing space for local community groups like LIC Boathouse, Recycle-a-Bicycle and Art-O-Mat, to co-founding and sponsoring the popular LIC Flea & Food on its waterfront lot.
-At the same time Plaxall proudly supports local businesses and civic organizations such as the Coalition for Queens, the Jacob A. Riis Settlement House, LIC Cultural Alliance and the Long Island City Partnership, among many others, through the Mathis Pfohl Foundation and – in several cases – active Board membership.
+Plaxall has worked to cultivate a community within its properties, from providing space for local non-profit organizations like LIC Community Boathouse and Recycle-a-Bicycle to co-founding and sponsoring the popular LIC Flea & Food.
+Plaxall also proudly supports local businesses and civic organizations such as the Coalition for Queens, the Jacob A. Riis Settlement House, LIC Cultural Alliance and the LIC Partnership, among many others, through the Mathis Pfohl Foundation and – in several cases – active Board membership.

 We’ve been a proud supporter of numerous outstanding community organizations for generations.
-These groups have helped make both LIC and New York a better place to live, work, and visit.
+These groups have helped make both LIC and New York a better place to Live, Work, and Visit.